hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 - **Key Result 2**: 4 Blog posts made available on hungovercoders by end of second month.
 - **Key Result 3**: 6 Blog posts made available on hungovercoders by end of third month.

 Looking at the above shows the clear focus and succinct nature of the OKRs.
 They are not overwhelming and they are not too detailed whilst maintaining a specificity that makes it easy for the team to prioristise their work as part of their agile iterations.

+Notice as well that each of the key results has a numeric assignment to them.
+This is important because it can allow the partial completion of an objective which often may be enough.
+The key results should aim to stretch a team.
+For example asking for 20% of Scottish distilleries to be available by the end of the quarter may be very achievable, but if the team stops here and regard this as success, they may not get the opportunity to achieve 70% of coverage, which whilst unsuccessful compared to the 100% set out in the key result, is still a more significant improvement than asking for less originally.
+Make sure when you agree your key results you understand if they are a "must have" completion, such as the end of a contract, or if they are aspirational.
+I prefer the aspirational type but they should always be about 70-80% achievable at least so as not to become demotivating to the team.

 Make sure that your OKRs are plastered across as many different places as possible so that each team member sees these at least daily.
 This can include your team homepage, team dashboards, work planning boards, desktop background or pinned communication messages to name but a few.
 The more you can make these visible the more likely they are to be front of mind when the team is working on their day to day tasks and be able to prioritise correctly when it comes to iteration ceremonies.
 I recommend having them readily available to other teams and senior management so they know what you are focused on and the reasons you have for saying "no" legitimately to requests that sit outside the bounds of these OKRs you have agreed.

 What about work that we need to do that does not come as part of the more strategic OKRs...?